Bobby Witt Jr. Preview, Player Props: Royals vs. Pirates

-The Kansas City Royals, including Bobby Witt Jr. and his .550 slugging percentage over his past 10 games, take on starting pitcher Colin Selby and the Pittsburgh Pirates at Kauffman Stadium, Tuesday at 8:10 PM ET.
+The Kansas City Royals, including Bobby Witt Jr. (hitting .250 in his past 10 games, with a triple, two home runs, three walks and three RBI), battle starter Andre Jackson and the Pittsburgh Pirates at Kauffman Stadium, Wednesday at 8:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Pirates.
+He had a one-hit showing in his most recent game (1-for-4) against the Pirates.

 Bobby Witt Jr. Game Info & Props vs. the Pirates